-During the 8 years we lived in our Connecticut home, there was never a period of more than a few weeks that we didn’t have some kind of home remodeling project going on!
-Today I’ve put together 15 of my favorite home remodeling ideas – the ones that made the biggest difference in our home and that I’d do all over again in a heartbeat!
-Actually there are a bunch that I AM doing all over again in our new home (#6, #8, & #15 are all at the top of my to-do list).
-Let’s get right to it… (post includes affiliate links; full disclosure statement available {here})
+During the eight years we lived in our Connecticut home, there was never a period of more than a few weeks that we didn’t have some kind of home remodeling project going on!
+Today I’ve put together 15 of my favorite home remodeling ideas – the ones that made the biggest difference in our home and that I’d do all over again in a heartbeat! (post includes commissionable links; for more information, see my full disclosure statement {here})

 1. Upgrade Wimpy Molding